syuuzu/Resistance-Project/README.md

 ## Core Features

 * **Stream Cipher:** Uses the Salsa20 cipher so one key can encrypt and decrypt multiple messages.
-* **QR Code Transmission:** An offline machine can display a QR code with encrypted data which is scanned by a secondary device without using usb or the internet.
+* **QR Code Transmission:** An offline machine can display a QR code with encrypted data to transfer to another device without using any wires or radios.
 * **Vendored Dependencies:** Designed to be compiled entirely offline using vendored dependencies.
 Avoids the risk of using potentially compromised package managers during the build phase.

 ## Threat Model & Setup